chiransiriwardhana/Machine-Learning-Project/README.md

 8. First calculate uncertainity coefficient to identify most related features then remove less related columns from train and test sets

+9. Replace longitude=0,latitude=0 values with the mean of the respective region_code

-9. Encode label set ( convert "non functional", "functional needs repair", and "functional" to 0, 1, and 2)
+10. Encode label set ( convert "non functional", "functional needs repair", and "functional" to 0, 1, and 2)

-10. Do target encoding for non-numerical columns.
+11. Do target encoding for non-numerical columns.

-11. permit and public_meeting columns contain boolean values.
+12. permit and public_meeting columns contain boolean values.
 Therefore True and False in permit and public_meeting columns are converted to 1s and 0s

-12. perform onehot encoding for permit and public_meeting columns.
+13. perform onehot encoding for permit and public_meeting columns.

-13. provided dataset is unbalanced.
+14. provided dataset is unbalanced.
 So, SMOTE is used to handle unbalanced dataset

 14. Normalize the train and test sets before fed into XGB classifier.(but it reduce accuracy)